ujm-closed/server-application/README.md

  2. Download the Application file from Git repositories (front-app & server-application repositories need to be downloaded) (Here is the link : [click-here](https://github.com/ujm-closed))

  3. Import the project to Eclipse as Maven Project.
 (Here is the link : [click-here](https://www.eclipse.org/downloads/packages/installer))
-4. Update the application properties with relevant path of GraphDB endpoint for both UPDATE, and QUERY.
+4. Update the application properties with relevant path of GraphDB endpoint for both UPDATE, and QUERY. (in `application.properties` and  `cityDao.java` files)
  5. Run the java application
  6. Run the front-app (see below for instruction)
  7. In the User interface there are Specific buttons  which allows to see what the application is performing.